|Mature Height:||15-20 ft.|

 You'll love everything the Red Japanese Maple will bring to your landscape:

 - Increase the value of your yard - this stunning tree will add value anywhere you plant it.

 - Create interesting contrast - nothing looks better against a sea of green than a consistent show of reds.

 - Impress your neighbors - with a tree prized by landscape designers.

 And best of all, this ornamental value comes with no maintenance.
 Adaptable, tolerant and hardy, your Red Japanese Maple will give you a show without all the work.

 This popular tree doesn't stay in stock long.
 Don't miss your chance to add this standout tree to your landscape.
 Order yours today!

 Planting & Care

-1) The hole should be dug slightly larger than the root system of the plant, 2-3 times the width and just as deep as the root ball.
+1) Find an area with the proper sunlight, and if you live in a hotter climate, ensure your tree gets some afternoon shade to protect it from the harsh sun.
+The hole should be dug slightly larger than the root system of the plant, 2-3 times the width and just as deep as the root ball.

 2) To help the roots establish themselves quickly, mix the soil with an organic compost (conifer bark mulch, rhododendron or azalea planting mix or rose compost) that is recommended but not necessarily needed.